Hablamos Español

 Speeding

 Even with the 1930’s car pictured, drivers did speed back in the day.
 But today, with all the major advancements in motor vehicles and construction of highways there is no comparison.
-After 28 years of handling traffic summonses in New Jersey Municipal Courts, there are some subtle differences that account for issuing the charge of speeding.
+After 28 years handling traffic summonses in New Jersey Municipal Courts there are some subtle differences that account for issuing the charge of speeding.

 Of course, paying attention to the speed limit signs posted is always the general rule but speed limits may change on the same roadway as drivers proceed.
 It may change from commercial to residential or vice-versa.
 Areas may appear to be a commercial zone with a higher speed limit but are in fact marked at 25 MPH residential so its best to stay alert.
 Drivers must keep eyes moving for the speed limit signs.